 Share this article

-Blockstack's smart contracts, based on their programming language Clarity, enable new kinds of digital assets, such as tokens and digital collectibles, to be created, owned, and traded.
-By using Blockstack apps, creators can also have a share of the value that they help create.
+Stacks's smart contracts, based on their programming language Clarity, enable new kinds of digital assets, such as tokens and digital collectibles, to be created, owned, and traded.
+By using Stacks apps, creators can also have a share of the value that they help create.

 Besides regularly storing a hash of the Stacks blockchain on Bitcoin's, many of the node participants in the blockchain will receive rewards in BTC, a more reliable source of value than rewards in a Stacks' native token, STX.

 PoX uses miners and stackers.
 Miners log transactions, much as miners on the Bitcoin or Ethereum blockchains do, while stackers keep a copy of the blockchain, signaling which fork to mine on.
 Miners earn new STX from inflation and they pay to participate in BTC.
 That BTC gets distributed to stackers who have to stake STX.